tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 to a publicly known trust anchor.
 The client can detect this case and disable ESNI while in that network configuration.

-In order to enable this mechanism, fronting servers SHOULD NOT require SNI, but rather respond with some default certificate.
+In order to enable this mechanism, client-facing servers SHOULD NOT require SNI, but rather respond with some default certificate.

-A non-conformant MITM proxy will forward the ESNI extension, substituting its own KeyShare value, with the result that the fronting server will not be able to decrypt the SNI.
+A non-conformant MITM proxy will forward the ESNI extension, substituting its own KeyShare value, with the result that the client-facing server will not be able to decrypt the SNI.
 This causes a hard failure.
 Detecting this case is difficult, but clients might opt to attempt captive portal detection to see if they are in the presence of a MITM proxy, and if